doyager/100daysofml/day01_regression/writeup.md

 We can see a funnel like shape in the plot.
 This shape indicates Heteroskedasticity.
 The presence of non-constant variance in the error terms results in heteroskedasticity.
 We can clearly see that the variance of error terms(residuals) is not constant.
 Generally, non-constant variance arises in presence of outliers or extreme leverage values.
 These values get too much weight, thereby disproportionately influencing the model’s performance.
 When this phenomenon occurs, the confidence interval for out of sample prediction tends to be unrealistically wide or narrow.

+We can easily check this by looking at residual vs fitted values plot.
+If heteroskedasticity exists, the plot would exhibit a funnel shape pattern as shown above.
+This indicates signs of non linearity in the data which has not been captured by the model.
+I would highly recommend going through this article for a detailed understanding of assumptions and interpretation of regression plots.

+In order to capture this non-linear effects, we have another type of regression known as polynomial regression.